What is taxi insurance?

 If you are unsure about whether you require any extras, the insurance provider you speak to will be able to advise.

-Please note that including these covers in your taxi insurance policy may add to the cost of your policy, but it can also save you money should the unexpected happen.
+Please note that including these covers in your policy may make it more expensive, but it could also save you money should the unexpected happen.

 Damage to windscreen

-Can often be incorporated into a taxi insurance policy, however it is also known to come as an optional extra.
+Can often be incorporated into your policy, however it is also known to come as an optional extra.